MizushimaShiba/MizushimaShiba/README.md

 - Managed relational databases (RDBMS) for efficient data handling.
 - Administered Virtual Private Servers (VPS) for security and performance.
 - Designed and implemented robust APIs for seamless data communication.
-- Spearheaded database normalization for improved efficiency and data integrity.
+- Spearheaded database normalisation for improved efficiency and data integrity.

 ---